cyverse/cyverse-sdk/docs/iplant-first-app-job.md

 ### Helpful notes
 1. State progression for Agave V2 jobs is: PENDING, STAGING_INPUTS, CLEANING_UP, ARCHIVING, STAGING_JOB, FINISHED, KILLED, FAILED, STOPPED, RUNNING, PAUSED, QUEUED, SUBMITTING, STAGED, PROCESSING_INPUTS, ARCHIVING_FINISHED, ARCHIVING_FAILED
-2. If you set archive=true, your results will be staged to the iPlant Data Store, but successful scratch directories are deleted after job completion.
+2. If you set archive=true, your results will be staged to the CyVerse Data Store, but successful scratch directories are deleted after job completion.
 While you are debugging your application, it's best to keep it set to false.
 This way, your scratch directories all remain on the executionSystem.
 On TACC systems, if you have followed our templates for creating a private executionSystem, the scratch files will be found in $WORK/$TACCUSERNAME.
 Folders will be named job-$JOBID-$JOBNAME.
 If you have login access to the executionSystem you can SSH into it and watch the job run through to completion (or error) inside this folder.

 ### Post-mortem analysis and debugging jobs